sakurayang/About/README.md

 # ~/amphineko

+## This repository is modify by Gerard

+---

 This repository is the repository of my homepage (https://futa.moe/amphineko/) that can be used as a template.

 Visit https://amphineko.github.io/amphineko/ for a live deployment of the `master` branch.